augstb/Hackintosh-Intel-i7-10700k-Gigabyte-Z490-Vision-G/README.md

   ```

 - **iGPU *(Intel UHD Graphics 630)***
 DP and HDMI are working fine after patching the Framebuffer.
 Keep in mind that this framebuffer is tested only with this Motherboard and i7-10700k Comet Lake-S Desktop processor.
 You'll have to change some values if you don't have exactly the same hardware.
 To do so I recommend you to follow the [dortania guide](https://dortania.github.io/OpenCore-Post-Install/gpu-patching/), which is surely a reference treating with Open Core bootloader.
-Credits to **[georgetree](https://github.com/georgetree)** for [his work on the framebuffer](https://github.com/georgetree/hackintosh-10700k-Gigabyte-Z490-Vision-g) as well as **[azhinu](https://github.com/azhinu)** who proposed [this version](https://github.com/georgetree/hackintosh-10700k-Gigabyte-Z490-Vision-g/issues/3) of the framebuffer patch which should allows the use of two 4k displays and working DRM.
-In my case, DRM are not working with that patch but you can give it a try, who knows.
+Credits to **[georgetree](https://github.com/georgetree)** for [his work on the framebuffer](https://github.com/georgetree/hackintosh-10700k-Gigabyte-Z490-Vision-g).

   ```xml
   <key>PciRoot(0x0)/Pci(0x2,0x0)</key>